-Trade and other receivables, cash and cash equivalents and loan to related party - classified at amortised cost.
+• Trade and other receivables and cash and cash equivalents - classified at amortised cost.

-The Company recognises a loss allowance for expected credit losses on all financial assets measured at amortised cost.
+The company recognises a loss allowance for expected credit losses on all financial assets measured at amortised cost.
 The amount of expected credit losses is updated at each reporting date to reflect changes in credit risk since initial recognition of the respective assets.

-The Company measures the loss allowance at an amount equal to lifetime expected credit losses (lifetime ECL) when there has been a significant increase in credit risk since initial recognition.
+The company measures the loss allowance at an amount equal to lifetime expected credit losses (lifetime ECL) when there has been a significant increase in credit risk since initial recognition.
 If the credit risk on a loan has not increased significantly since initial recognition, then the loss allowance for that asset is measured at 12 month expected credit losses (12 month ECL).